yiwenluo-gogogo/chuochuo/README.md

 # chuochuo

-This is chrome extension for watch videos together from different places.
+This is a chrome extension to watch videos together from different places.